CypherCove/gdx-cclibs/covetools/README.md

 CoveTools does not (yet) support GWT.

+See [CHANGES.md](Changes.md) for a list of breaking changes for newer releases.

 ## AssignmentAssetManager

 AssignmentAssetManager is an AssetManager that is designed to reduce typing and redundancy as much as possible.
 You set up a container class for your assets by making fields for each asset: